Social Selling Index (SSI) explained

 Now it’s your turn

 What do you think?
 Are you familiar with the explanation of social selling?
 Are you already using Internet and social media to contact potential customers?
-To what extent do you believe sellers and marketers can benefit from social selling?
+To what extent do you believe sellers and marketers can benefit from this marketing & sales strategy?
 How would you implement a social selling strategy in your own organisation?
-Which social social selling tools do you know?
+Which SSI tools do you know?
 Do you have any tips or additional comments?

 Share your experience and knowledge in the comments box below.